MicrosoftDocs/winrt-api/windows.devices.bluetooth/bluetoothcachemode.md

 # BluetoothCacheMode

 ## -description
 Indicates whether applicable Bluetooth API methods should operate on values cached in the system, or whether they should retrieve those values from the Bluetooth device.
-See **Remarks**.
+See **Remarks** in the member topic.

 ## -enum-fields